|Home > Astronomy > ISIS > Service Mode|

 Exceptions to these default settings will be considered if justified in the service proposal.

-The two tables below list the gratings and central wavelengths offered during service nights, along with spectral dispersions and wavelength ranges.
+The tables below list the gratings and central wavelengths offered in the red and blue arms on service nights, along with spectral dispersions and wavelength ranges.
 Notice that the response of the system+dichroic should also be taken into account (wavelength ranges in parentheses).

-Basic calibrations (biases, tungsten flats and CuNeAr arcs) will be obtained by default in the afternoon/morning for each observing setup used during the service night.
-Other calibrations (flux standard, radial velocity standard, solar analogue stars, etc.) should be clearly described by the PI in the service proposal, who should also provide name, coordinates, finder chart, and any particular observing conditions.
-These extra calibrations, and any other calibrations (arcs, lamp flats) necessary to obtain while observing, will be charged to the total time requested.
+Basic calibrations (biases, tungsten flats and CuAr-CuNe arcs) will be obtained by default in the afternoon/morning for each observing setup used during the service night, as well as one arc per target during the night.
+Additional calibrations (e.g., flux standards, radial velocity standards solar analogue stars, more frequent arcs) should be requested explicitly in the proposal, and they will be accounted to the total time requested.

 |Top | Back|